Rhoahndur/Osgiliath/docs/ARCHITECTURE.md

 ### Bounded Contexts

-The system is organized into three bounded contexts:
+The system is organized into five bounded contexts:

 #### 1. Customer Context